facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.X/Phingers_Component.md

 - Permit management.
 - Built-in liveness detection.
 - Assistant in the fingerprint capture processes.
-- Generation of templates with the characteristics of footprints, images and scores.
+- Generation of templates with the characteristics of the fingerprints, images and scores.

 ### 1.1 Minimum requirements